meltyourface/blank/posts/Ravens/Raven-Symbolism-Journey-through-Mythology-Literature-and-Esotericism/index.md

 Week 6: Synthesis and Reflection

-Objective: Review the various aspects of raven symbolism, culture, and its impact on participants' beliefs, perspectives, and understanding.
+**Objective**: Review the various aspects of raven symbolism, culture, and its impact on participants' beliefs, perspectives, and understanding.

 - Group discussion: What new insights/information about ravens have you gained?
 How has your understanding of raven symbolism evolved?
 - Individual presentations: Each participant shares their most significant takeaway(s) from the course or a personal piece of art/writing inspired by ravens.